 Learning to Describe Your Feelings

 When you see a psychologist, it's most important for the psychologist to understand your feelings.
-It's their job is to identify and elucidate the nature of your emotions.
+It's their job is to identify and clarify the nature of your emotions.
 Then, they use passive treatments and/or medications to bring your emotions under control.

 However, when you see a therapist, their job is to guide you and support you as you examine your own feelings.
 They may prompt you to think about how you feel or help you to describe your emotions, but you are the one who gets in touch with your own feelings.
-Your therapist may suggest ways for you to understand and improve sad or angry feelings, for example, but you are the one who makes the choice of whether to do anything and if so, what that is.
+Your therapist may suggest ways for you to understand and improve sad or angry feelings, but you are the one who makes the choice of whether to do anything and if so, what that is.

 Practice Making Decisions

-A psychologist makes all the decisions about treatments to be used.
+A psychologist assists in making the decisions about treatments to be used.
 However, you are still ultimately in charge of your own life unless you are a danger to yourself or others.
 The psychologist is like a psychiatrist or other medical doctor in that they determine what you need to do to improve your mental health.
 You're less involved in these decisions than you would be with a therapist.

 A therapist encourages you to think of answers to your own problems.
 They may offer ideas, but you are more clearly in charge of coming up with possible solutions and considering which treatment options you want to try.
-Because problems discussed with a therapist are typically short-term or mild, you have more leeway to choose the course you think is best.
+Because some problems discussed with a therapist are short-term or mild, you have more leeway to choose the course you think is best.

 After you've been in therapy for a while, you might notice that making decisions becomes easier.
 This may happen because the therapeutic process gives you ample opportunity to practice exploring options, thinking out whether they will be helpful, making your own decisions, acting on them, and learning from the experience.